Rental Real Estate Due Diligence and Property Eviction Records

 To complete due diligence for a Massachusetts rental property, you should find out whether there are any active evictions at the property.
 You should also know whether the property has a history of evictions under the current management or owner.
 The court records do not make this easy.
 There is no way to search the public records for properties by address.
 But MassLandlords now offers a Massachusetts Rental Real Estate Due Diligence search that lets prospective owners or managers search the eviction records by address.
 Now we can know what we are getting into before we offer to buy.

 Disclaimer One: The rental real estate due diligence search is in beta.
-We have data from a couple months in 2019.
-We have data from October 2020 through two weeks ago rolling.
-We are working to close the gap while also staying current.
+We have data from April 2019 through two weeks ago rolling.

 Disclaimer Two: We read new cases within two weeks of their having been filed.
 In some courts, almost all cases have addresses listed when we read them.
 In other courts, there are clerical delays resulting in approximately half of their cases having no addresses listed when we read the case.
 Our search will indicate what percent of cases have addresses.
 We re-read cases to look for addresses and update our database as we find them.